Search

 A Smiling Sensory Memory Example

-To make this brain exercise work, I really dig into what that felt like in my memory.
-Then I dig further.
+To make this feeling-based brain exercise work, I really dig into what hugging my toy felt like in my memory.

-And there are indeed other physical sensations related to flying that come to mind.
+If you follow along with me and find a plane trip of your own to explore, you can indeed find other physical sensations related to flying that come to mind.

 Try accessing these different levels of sensation-based memory for yourself: